Capitalization Rules in English

 Hopefully this helps you avoid some of the issues around capitalization.

-The Most Popular Tools
+Most Popular Text Tools

 - Remove Line Breaks: Remove unwanted line breaks from your text.